Table of Contents

 - Secnidazole, ornidazole, and satranidazole

-- They are similar to metronidazole/tinidazole but with a longer half-life.
+- Similar to metronidazole/tinidazole but with a longer half-life

-- Satranidazole has much better tolerability (lower side effects).
+- Satranidazole has much better tolerability (fewer side effects).

-Nitazoxanide is a new nitrothiazole antiparasitic drug and Prodrug – gets converted to tizoxanide.
-Effective against numerous intestinal protozoa and helminths
+Nitazoxanide is a new nitrothiazole antiparasitic drug and prodrug, which is converted to tizoxanide.
+It is effective against numerous intestinal protozoa and helminths.

 |Mechanism of action||Inhibits pyruvate: ferredoxin oxidoreductase enzyme (PFOR), which is essential for electron transport energy metabolism in anaerobic organisms.|

 |Drug interactions||None documented.
 However, the active metabolite tizoxanide is highly protein-bound.
 Therefore, its use with other highly protein-bound drugs must be avoided or done with caution.|

 These drugs are rarely used because of toxicity concerns; for example, severe amebiasis when metronidazole cannot be used.
 They act only against trophozoites, not against the cysts.
 In cases of severe amebiasis, these drugs should be administered subcutaneously or in intramuscularly (and not intravenously) for at least 3–5 days.

 - No antibacterial action